ClojureBridge/tones/curriculum/01-piano-chords.md

 The `piano-chord` function definition got two body entries, where the first element of each is a vector of the parameters.
-Based on the number of parameters, 2 or 3, either the first or second line is executed.
+Based on the number of arguments, 2 or 3, either the first or second body is executed.

 If this gets evaluated: